(1) For NVIDIA's earlier line of general-purpose GPUs, see

 Rather than retrofit an existing car body for the huge battery necessary to power an EV, Tesla designed its vehicles from scratch.
 Tesla is also ahead of most other car companies in making its own batteries and charging stations.

 In 2009, the Tesla Roadster was first with a 200-mile range.
-Since then, models reached the 350+ range, making an EV more viable for people who travel.
+Since then, some models attained a range of 400+ miles, although other high-end EVs have reached greater distances.

 In 2014, Tesla had sufficient charging stations in the U.S. to enable owners to drive from Los Angeles to New York.
-Initially free, the company dropped the free service in 2017 but later resurrected it for high-end S and X models.
-See
+Initially charging was free; however, the free service was dropped in 2017 but has been resurrected from time to time for various promotions.
+In addition, a 2025 Consumer Reports rated three Tesla models at the top of "miles per minute" of charging (see

 Nikola Tesla - Alternating Current and Radio

-The company was named after electrical engineer Nikola Tesla (1856-1943), who made major contributions to the design of AC current.
-In addition, Tesla is credited with inventing radio after the U.S. Supreme Court awarded all of Guglielmo Marconi's radio patents to Tesla six months after Tesla's death.
+The company was named after Serbian-American electrical engineer Nikola Tesla (1856-1943), who made major contributions to the design of AC current in the late 1800s.

 Tesla Charging Stations